 Technical Description: A layer at least 6 in.
 (15 cm) thick with a depleted or gleyed matrix that has 60 percent or more chroma of 2 or less starting below 12 in.
 (30 cm) of the surface.
 The layer(s) above the depleted or gleyed matrix must have a value of 2.5 or less and chroma of 1 or less to a depth of at least 12 in.
-(30 cm) and a value of 3 or less and chroma of 1 or less in any remaining layers above the depleted or gleyed matrix must have a the depleted or gleyed matrix must have a the depleted or gleyed matrix must have at least 70 percent of the visible soil particles covered, coated, or similarly masked with organic material.
+(30 cm) and a value of 3 or less and chroma of 1 or less in any remaining layers above the depleted or gleyed matrix.
+Any sandy material above the depleted or gleyed matrix, when viewed with a 10- or